MicrosoftDocs/security/operations/incident-response-playbook-password-spray.md

 ### Investigation

 - What is being alerted?
-- Can you confirm this is a password spray?
+- Can you confirm this attack is a password spray?
 - Determine timeline for attack.
 - Determine the IP address(es) of the attack.
 - Filter on successful sign-ins for this time period and IP address, including successful password but failed MFA